cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

 # Introduction

-In this lab, you will learn how to deploy you first app in Node.js with the IBM Cloud platform.
-You will also understand how to develop locally, add an IBM service and push your modifications to the cloud platform.
+In this lab, you will learn how to create and deploy you first app in Node.js with the IBM Cloud platform.
+You will also understand how to work locally with Node.js, connect to an IBM Cloud service and push your modifications to the IBM Cloud platform.

 <img src="./images/blmx+watson.png" width="40%"/>